anychart-integrations/gantt-php-mysql-live-edit/README.md

 $ cd gantt-php-mysql-live-edit
 ```

-Ensure you have php-mysql being installed, run:
+Ensure you have php-mysql installed:
 ```
 $ php -m
 ```